Bravothe/EVzonePaySDK/README.md

 ## Customization

 - **Image**: Pass an `imageName` from your app’s asset catalog to brand the popups.
-- **Styling**: The popups use system colors and fonts, adapting to light/dark mode automatically.

-## Notes

-- **Assets**: The SDK doesn’t include an assets folder; provide the image name from your app.
-- **Real-World Use**: Replace the mock user database with your own backend or storage solution.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.

----

-### Notes on the README
-- **Simple**: Focuses on quick setup and usage with a clear example.
-- **Easy**: Uses minimal technical jargon, making it accessible to beginners.
-- **Relevant**: Highlights the SDK’s key features (validation, popups) and how to integrate it.
-- **Testable**: Includes example users so developers can try it immediately.